What type of computer do I need?

 Visit the ACE Student Computer Support Center to check any computer requirements specific to your degree program.
 Purchasing a computer is optional; ECU provides a number of computer labs on campus for coursework.

-Does ECU offer low prices for computers?
+Does ECU offer competitive pricing for its computers?

 ACE Student Computer Support Center and ECU Dowdy Student Stores collaborate to offer Lenovo and Apple computers at educational prices.
 If you purchase a computer through the ACE Initiative program, you receive on-campus warranty support through ACE Student Computer Support Center.